robinrendle/robinrendle.com/_projects/guide.markdown

 ## Project Review

 One of the more shocking revelations of this project was this: I learned how design systems and tools will only help so much in improving the design quality of a large scale web app.
 Tools that help us make design systems sure are useful, and will do a lot of the work, but ultimately it’s down to the shape of the organization to encourage a culture of high quality front-end code and design.
-And so I spent a great deal of time trying to pair with and mentor designers that were not quite as familiar with front-end development and systems-thinking as I am.
+And so I spent a great deal of time trying to pair with and mentor designers that were not quite as familiar with front-end development and scaling design systems.

-I realized that writing documentation and improving code quality was important but it was never quite as helpful as sitting with another designer or developer and talking with them about a problem they were experiencing.
+I also realized that writing documentation and improving code quality was important but it was never quite as helpful as sitting with another designer or developer and talking with them about a problem they were experiencing.